-Parts of the struggle were due to the little rest they had between seasons.
+Part of the struggle was due to the little rest they had between seasons.
 The other is health.
 Their star, SF Jimmy Butler, missed 20 games.
 As their best scorer, missing him for that much time was a bad beat for Miami.

 They also saw sophomore slumps for hot-handed guards like Duncan Robinson and Tyler Herro.
 It came as no surprise they suffered a first-round exit in the playoffs.

 The Wizards were the worst team in basketball for the first few months.
 Somehow, someway, the backcourt duo of Russell Westbrook and Bradley Beal did enough to qualify to the play-in tournament.